Upcoming Classes and Readings

-About me: I came to poetry suddenly, specifically, at age 46.
+About me: I came to poetry suddenly, specifically, at age 46 (and now I'm 57).
 Of course everything was leading to it—my decades studying music, my lifetime of voracious reading, along with my pursuit of consciousness through meditation and yoga—it all snapped into place.
 Within seven years of beginning, I had my MFA and a book and had begun teaching adults, children and teens the craft of writing.

 There is nothing like the feeling of a poem being born into the world through your own hands, but as satisfying for me is the joy of seeing a poem come to the world through one of my student’s hands.
 The world comes a little more clearly into focus the more we look at it together through the lens of poetry.
 I hope that you will join me in this venture.